sho-87/rok-talents/README.md

  1. Choose your commander in the top-right dropdown menu, or by clicking on the commander image in the middle of the talent tree
  2. Click talent nodes to bring up the tooltip.
 Click `+` and `-` to add/remove talents points
     - If `Speed mode` is enabled in the `Settings`, you can left or right click directly on the nodes to assign talent points. **Note:** Speed mode disables tooltips
- 3. Check the stats of your build in the Info Panel
+ 3. Check the stats of your build in the info panels
- 4. Copy the URL or click the `Share` button to get a pastable link that you can share with other players
+ 4. Copy the URL, or click the `Share` button, to get a link that you can share with other players

 ## :confused: Getting help